 There, I put together a flight from Baltimore to Minneapolis for $191 round-trip on Delta Airlines that would have departed in six weeks.

-$200 for a round-trip flight to anywhere is a pretty solid deal.
+$200 for a round-trip flight to anywhere is a pretty solid deal for a fantastic trip.

 To book my flight, I would be taken directly to the Delta Airlines website for reservation and payment.